Lamium galeobdolon: Etymology

 Both the generic name Lamium and the specific epithet galeobdolon were used by Pliny the Elder in the first century AD.
 The name galeobdolon has several possible origins.
-It may come from the Latin words galeo meaning "to cover with a helmet" and dolon meaning "a fly's sting", or it may come from the Greek words galen meaning "weasel" and bdolos meaning "foetid smell".
+It may come from the Latin words galeo meaning "to cover with a helmet" and dolon meaning "a fly's sting", or it may come from the Greek words γαλέη (galéē) "weasel; marten; polecat", and βδόλος (bdólos) "foetid smell", an allusion to the smell of the leaves.
 The latter interpretation is likely the source of the old common name 'yellow weasel-snout'.

 The common names archangel and dead-nettle have been in use for hundreds of years.
 In 1578 Rembert Dodoens observed that "Dead nettell groweth every where".
 John Gerard used the word "archangel" in 1633.
 Gerard believed the dead-nettles were so-named because their leaves resembled those of the true nettles in the family Urticaceae.
 The names "Arch-Angel" and "Dead Nettle" appear in the book The English Physitian (also known as the Complete Herbal) published by the English botanist and herbalist Nicholas Culpeper in 1652.
 Both Dodoens and Gerard believed the name "archangel" referred to members of genus Lamium with "clusters of hooded flowers at the nodes rising along the stems like a choir of robed figures".
 Others believe the name refers to the wing-like shape of its paired opposite leaves.